A Statement of The Patient’s Rights

 requirements following discharge and the means for meeting them.

-You cannot be denied the right of access to an individual or agency that is
+You cannot be denied the right of access to an individual or agency who is

 authorized to act on your behalf to assert or protect the rights set out in this